 What is a Pitch Deck?

-A pitch deck is a brief presentation, often created using PowerPoint, Keynote, or Prezi, used to provide your audience with a quick overview of your business plan.
+A pitch deck is a brief presentation, often created using PowerPoint or Keynote, used to provide your audience with a quick overview of your business plan.

 You will usually use your pitch deck during face-to-face or online meetings with potential investors, customers, partners, and co-founders.
 Sometimes you will use your deck to present your business in front of a larger audience, perhaps at a pitch competition or angel group meeting.
 Other times, a potential investor may ask you to email them your pitch deck, so it needs to make sense without being accompanied by your verbal delivery.
 Different situations will require different styles of pitch decks.

 If you intend to approach a sophisticated audience, you may need a premium design for your pitch deck.
 Our lead designer, Steven, can work some real magic.
 Scroll through these pitch deck examples to see some of our showcase designs: